anseki/readline-sync/README.md

 * The string is compared with the input.
 It is affected by [`caseSensitive`](#basic_options-casesensitive) option.
 * The number is compared with the input that is converted to number by `parseFloat()`.
 For example, it interprets `'   3.14   '`, `'003.1400'`, `'314e-2'` and `'3.14PI'` as `3.14`.
 And it interprets `'005'`, `'5files'`, `'5kb'` and `'5px'` as `5`.
 * The RegExp tests the input.
-* The function that returns boolean to indicate whether it matches is called with the input.
+* The function that returns a boolean to indicate whether it matches is called with the input.

 One of above or an Array that includes multiple things (or Array includes Array) can be specified.